MBWest/Note-Taking/Skills Enhancement Program/Unix/Questions.md

 ### Unix Processes

-1. What identification number determines the resources a process has access to at a given moment?
+1. What identification number determines the resources a process has access to at a given moment? **EUID**

 2. Which processes has the highest priority in CPU time?